eranltd/FilerySearch/README.md

 # FilerySearch
-C# Core MVC Project. search for words within files.
+C# Core MVC Project.

+Choose Folder on your local computer \ UNC search for words within the folder files.